otonashi-labs/chatgpt-wrapped/README.md

 1) deterministic -[`unroll/`](unroll/) module
 2) LLM infused - [`metadater/prompt.md`](metadater/prompt.md) & Gemini 3 Flash

-It ended up being good metadata.
-And once it was sorted I've realized that it's a "Wrapped season" going right now.
+Once the metadata has been obtained - I've realized that it's a "Wrapped season" going right now.
 So here it goes - nice side quest.

 Maybe in some near future - full agentic search thingy will be released here as well.
 I am currently tinkering on it.
 In the direction of a proper "Second Brain".